BianchiLuca28/ZooKeeper-LeaderElection/README.md

 # ZooKeeper-LeaderElection
-This simple project was realized for the exam of the Distributed Systems.
+This project was realized for the exam of the Distributed Systems.

+It provides a baseline in which more complex distributed systems leveraging the leader election algorithm can be developed.